 Urinary tract infections (UTIs) are very common – particularly in women, babies and older people.
 Around one in two women and one in 20 men will get a UTI in their lifetime.

 The kidneys control the amount of water in the blood and filter out waste products to form urine.
 Each kidney has a tube called a ureter, which joins the kidney to the bladder.

 The urinary system is designed to minimise the risk of serious infection in the kidneys.
 It does this by preventing the urine from flowing back up into the kidneys from the bladder.
-The majority of urinary infections are confined to the bladder and, while causing symptoms, are not serious or life threatening.
+Most urinary infections are confined to the bladder and, while causing symptoms, are not serious or life threatening.

 Types of urinary tract infections (UTIs)